IMPORTANT: This is for a Legacy Product. Please be sure you have a Legacy Product before reading this item.

 The end result of this process is a Configuration file that you will open and use each time the group meets.

-When you enter a group roster and establish its meeting rules, you are creating a RollCall Pro Configuration file that you re-use each time that group meets.
-And on any given computer where you have RollCall Pro installed, you may create and use any number of configurations – one for each group.
+When you enter a group roster and associate members with devices, you are creating an RTS Pro Configuration file that you re-use each time that group meets.
+And on any given computer where you have RTS Pro installed, you may create and use any number of configurations – one for each group.

 To save a Configuration file, click the red Save button.
 If this is a new file you’ve just created, use the File Save dialog to enter a name for your configuration and save it.
 This name will be reflected in the Configuration File name field.